nus-cs2113-AY2223S2/ip/docs/README.md

 With the command: "**list**"

-The task list will be displayed
+The entire task list will be displayed.

 Expected Outcome: